 Some Weeds Tougher-Fortunately most of the worst lawn weeds are easily killed, particularly Dandelions, Buckhorn, Plantain and Thistle.
 Other weeds, however, are sufficiently different in vegetative characteristics or in habits of growth that the usual control program does not suffice.
-A few examples follow:

 Chickweed is resistant to weed control chemicals during the cool, wet weather of late fall and early spring.
-It is more susceptible in warmer, drier weather and treatments then will be more effective.
+It is more susceptible in warmer, drier weather.
 Repeat treatments may be needed.